DiegoDeDios/ap-labs/challenges/city-traffic/CITY_TRAFFIC.md

 $ ./city-traffic-sim.go -width <size of the map> -cars <number-of-cars> -semaphores <number-of-semaphores>
 ```
 ### Notes

-width must be multiple of 7 + 2.
+-width must be multiple of 7 + 2.
 For example: 9, 16, 30, 44, 51, ...

-Cars must be less than the width
+-Cars must be less than the width